-Senior Subjects
+Senior subjects

-The QCAA develops four types of senior subject syllabuses - General, Applied, Senior External Examinations and Short Courses.
-Results in General and Applied subjects contribute to the award of a QCE and may contribute to an Australian Tertiary Admission Rank (ATAR) calculation, although no more than one result in an Applied subject can be used in the calculation of a student's ATAR.
+The QCAA develops five types of senior subject syllabuses - Applied, General, General (Extension), General (Senior External Examination) and Short Course.
+Results in Applied and General subjects and contribute to the award of a QCE and may contribute to an Australian Tertiary Admission Rank (ATAR) calculation, although no more than one result in an Applied subject can be used in the calculation of a student's ATAR.